General-Purpose Models for the Chemical Sciences: LLMs and Beyond: Building Principles of GPMs

 While pre-training enables models to learn general structural representations of chemical data, fine-tuning refines these representations for specific downstream tasks.
 If pre-training can be conceptualized as learning the \enquote{structure} of chemical knowledge, fine-tuning can be viewed as learning to \enquote{color} this structure with task-specific knowledge and capabilities (see \Cref{fig:training_workflow}).
 This specialization process transforms general-purpose internal representations into powerful task-specific predictors while retaining the foundational knowledge acquired during pre-training.

-Fine-tuning adapts pre-trained model parameters through continued training on domain-specific datasets.
+Fine-tuning adapts pre-trained model parameters through training on domain-specific datasets.
 This typically requires substantially less data than pre-training.
 To make this process even more efficient, a common strategy is to \enquote{freeze} the majority of the model’s layers and only train a small subset of the final layers (see \Cref{sec:peft}).
 Fine-tuning is particularly valuable in chemistry, where datasets are often limited in size.
 Traditionally, addressing chemistry-specific problems required heavily engineered and specialized algorithms that directly incorporated chemical knowledge into model architectures.
 However, fine-tuned \glspl{llm}, for example, have shown comparable or superior performance to these specialized techniques, particularly when data is limited \autocite{jablonka2024leveraging}.
 The efficiency of fine-tuning stems from the transferability of chemical knowledge embedded during pre-training, where the model has already learned to spot patterns in molecular structure, reactivity, and chemical terminology sequences.
-With a large amount of data \glspl{llm} compress a lot of such sequence relationships into its weights.